YanCotta/YanCotta/README.md

 ### 🏢 Professional Experience

 **🧬📊 Bioinformatics R&D Intern** | **Embrapa (Dairy Cattle)** | *2025 - Present*
-R&D in bioinformatics, data engineering, computational biology, genomics, and machine learning applications for agricultural innovation in the dairy cattle branch of Embrapa (Brazilian Agricultural Research Corporation) through a scientific initiation federal grant (CNPq)
+R&D in bioinformatics, data engineering, computational biology, genomics, and machine learning applications for agricultural innovation in the dairy cattle branch of Embrapa (Brazilian Agricultural Research Corporation) through a scientific initiation internship from a federal grant (CNPq)

 **🤖 AI Trainer (RLHF)** | **Outlier** | *2024 - Present*
 Specialized in Reinforcement Learning from Human Feedback for SOTA large language model optimization and alignment in the following areas: programming and software development (Python, C, C++); biological sciences